styleguidist/react-styleguidist/docs/Webpack.md

 npm install --save-dev babel-loader
 ```

-> **Note:** If your project doesn’t use webpack you still need to add webpack loaders for your files, otherwise Styleguidist won’t be able to load your code.
+> **Caution:** If your project doesn’t use webpack you still need to add webpack loaders for your files, otherwise Styleguidist won’t be able to load your code.

 Then, add a `webpackConfig` section to your `styleguide.config.js`